CtrlK

 Conciseness

-The skill is mostly efficient with concrete commands, but the 'When to Use' and 'When NOT to Use' sections are somewhat verbose for things Claude can infer.
+The skill is mostly efficient but includes some unnecessary sections like 'When to Use' and 'When NOT to Use' that are somewhat verbose for what could be conveyed more briefly.
 The setup section explaining one-time auth is borderline unnecessary.
-However, the command examples themselves are lean.
+However, the command examples themselves are lean and well-structured.

 2 / 3